What is an occupational rating?

 - You work in the emergency or protective services, including security guards and corrective officers

-- You work in a manual occupation that does not require trade qualifications.
+- You work in a manual occupation that doesn't need trade qualifications.

 Occupational rates

-You can check the default and standard rate tables for premiums you'll pay in the back of the Accumulation Account Insurance Guide (pdf).
-To calculate how much you'll pay for insurance after you occupationally rate yourself, multiply the standard premium for your age by the figure from the rate table below.
+You can check the default and standard rate tables for premiums you'll pay in the back of the QSuper Insurance Guide (pdf).
+To calculate how much you'll pay for insurance after you apply an occupational rating, multiply the standard premium for your age by the figure from the rate table below.

 |